threefoldfoundation/www_threefold_io/readme.md

-# This is ThreeFold Main umbrella website
+# This is ThreeFold umbrella website

 ### how to get started